Credit Available - See Credits tab below.

 California MCLEs: 1.0

 Shivani Sutaria, AWI-CH is an experienced employment law attorney and workplace investigator in the San Francisco Bay Area.
-She is the founder of Shivani Sutaria Law Office; she focuses on conducting workplace investigations and providing advice and counsel to employers and employees.
-Prior to starting her own firm in 2014, Shivani worked at a San Francisco law firm litigating employment disputes in state and federal court as well as before administrative agencies.
+She is the founder of Shivani Sutaria Law Office; she focuses on conducting workplace investigations, providing advice and counsel to employers and employees, and training employees on employment law issues.
+Prior to starting her own firm, Shivani worked at a San Francisco law firm litigating employment disputes in state and federal court as well as before administrative agencies such as the EEOC, DFEH, WCAB and DLSE.
 Shivani received her Juris Doctor from University of San Francisco School of Law, her Master of Arts degree in Sociology from the University of Southern California, and her Bachelor of Arts degree in Sociology from University of California, San Diego.
-Shivani is a graduate of AWI's Training Institute for Workplace Investigators, co-convened the AWI Silicon Valley Local Circle for three years, has served as part-time faculty at three AWI Training Institutes, and is a Member of AWI’s Diversity & Inclusion Committee.
+Shivani is a graduate of AWI's Training Institute for Workplace Investigators, an AWI Certificate Holder (AWI-CH), and the co-convener of the AWI Silicon Valley Local Circle.

 Caroline Schuyler, AWI-CH is an experienced employment law attorney, mediator and workplace investigator, maintaining her firm in the San Francisco Bay Area since 2003.
 Caroline is a skilled workplace investigator, conducting investigations for both private and public employers concerning discrimination, harassment, retaliation, bullying, wrongful termination, bullying and other employment related issues.
 Caroline has conducted investigations into alleged misconduct by all types of employees, from publicly elected officials, C-suite executives, warehouse workers, teachers and peace officers.
 Caroline’s investigations span a variety of employers from large and local public agencies, public and private schools, tech companies, start-ups, law firms and non-profits.
 Caroline is also a trained Title IX investigator.
 Caroline is also an experienced mediator, having mediated a variety of cases from workplace conflicts, employment and contract disputes as well as business disputes and partnership dissolutions.
 Caroline is also regularly retained for speaking engagements on employment topics and has conducted hundreds of trainings concerning harassment prevention and how to conduct investigations, including AWI’s Investigation Basics training.
 Caroline was part-time faculty at AWI’s Institute in September 2021.
 Prior to establishing her firm, Caroline was an associate at Hanson, Bridgett in San Francisco, and received her law degree from Golden Gate University.
 She was also a judicial extern for the Honorable Stuart Pollak of the San Francisco Superior Court and a law clerk for California’s Fair Employment & Housing Commission.
 Prior to law school, Caroline attended U.C.
 Berkeley, received a bachelor’s degree in psychology, was on the varsity crew team and competed post-collegiately on the national level, training for the 1992 Olympics in Barcelona.